Education - YNTEP

 Criterion 3: Post-secondary Applicants

-- If the applicant has over 24 degree-level post-secondary credits, admission is based on their overall UGP, which must be a minimum fo 65%.
+- If the applicant has over 24 degree-level post-secondary credits, admission is based on their overall UGPA, which must be a minimum fo 65%.

 - Current acceptable criminal records check